Home | Articles | Discuss | About | Help

 The fishery management systems.
 This principle evaluates the rules and procedures that are in place, as well as how they are implemented, to maintain a sustainable fishery and to ensure that the impact on the marine environment is minimised.

-Although a number of problems with individual fisheries have been seen in the past the MSC label is the best and most recognisable eco label for fish and shellfish we currently have in the world.
-If you consume fish than buying it from an MSC accredited source certainly is favourable over non MSC fish.
+Although a number of problems with individual fisheries have been seen in the past and even today (one problem is that fisheries on the path to sustainability are sometimes already given the label..) the MSC label is the most recognisable eco label for fish and shellfish we currently have in the world.
+It is not perfect though.